Forming a US LLC from Canada: Complete Guide (2026)

 | Canada-US Treaty treatment | Same | Same |

-Wyoming's $60/yr annual fee and explicit single-member charging order protection (Wyoming Statutes section 17-29-503) make it the default for cost-conscious founders.
-Delaware's $300/yr buys access to the Court of Chancery — relevant for multi-party corporate disputes, less relevant for single-member LLCs.
-The full state comparison maps all five commonly cited states.
+Wyoming wins on price.
+The $60/yr annual fee and single-member charging order protection (Wyoming Statutes section 17-29-503) make it the obvious default.
+Delaware's $300/yr buys access to the Court of Chancery, which matters for multi-party disputes but not for a single-member LLC.
+The full state comparison covers all five commonly cited states.

-If using a formation service: Stripe Atlas provisions Delaware entities exclusively.
-Firstbase and Doola offer both Wyoming and Delaware.
-The formation service comparison breaks down the three-year total cost of each.
+Stripe Atlas only provisions Delaware.
+Firstbase and Doola offer both.
+The formation service comparison breaks down three-year total cost.

 Step 2: Form the LLC

-Path A: Formation service.
-Stripe Atlas ($500), Firstbase ($399), or Doola ($297) handle the articles of organization, operating agreement, EIN, and registered agent setup.
-This is the most common path for Canadian founders because the services also provide a US mailing address and, in some cases, banking introductions.
+Formation service.
+Stripe Atlas ($500), Firstbase ($399), or Doola ($297) handle articles of organization, operating agreement, EIN, and registered agent.
+Most Canadian founders go this route because you also get a US mailing address and sometimes banking introductions.

 - LLC name (unique within the state)